MailTape/MailTape/src/content/episodes/2024-10-28-rosie_lowe.md

 ## Rosie Lowe, Duval Timothy - Son

-Sarah: **"**The namesake of Lowe's beautiful 2021 album collaboration with Duval Timothy, Son.
-Each track on the release falls on our ears like a gift to discover, be sure to listen for He Hu and Play Along :) All through, the release balances swelling and soulful choir sections with inventive and eccentric experimental accents.
-This music is healing :) **"**
+Sarah: **"**The namesake of Lowe's 2021 album, [Son](https://rosielowe.bandcamp.com/album/son), a collaboration with Duval Timothy.
+Each of these tracks fall on our ears like gifts to discover, but He Hu and Play Along are other particular favorites :) Incorporating a series of carefully curated ambient sounds, this track balances the swelling and soulful choir sections with punctures of inventive and eccentric vocal accents.**"**

  Thank you...